Breastfeeding FAQs: Your Eating and Drinking Habits

 Signs of such a reaction to food can include:

 - apparent belly pain (lots of gas and/or pulling up the knees in pain)

 - rash and swelling

-If you think your baby has had an allergic or sensitivity reaction to food, call your doctor and avoid eating or drinking anything your little one can't seem to tolerate.
-If your baby is having difficulty with feeding, it may be a good idea to keep a journal of exactly what you eat and drink, along with any reactions your baby may have, which could help both you and your doctor pinpoint what the problem food, or foods, may be.
+If you think your baby has had a reaction to food, call your doctor and avoid eating or drinking anything your little one can't seem to tolerate.
+If your baby has difficulty with feeding, try to keep a journal of exactly what you eat and drink, along with any reactions your baby had, which could help both you and your doctor pinpoint what the problem food, or foods, might be.

 Although extremely rare, if your child is having trouble breathing or has swelling of the face, call 911.

 Every baby is different.
 Some moms may discover that their little ones get gassy or fussy after they eat beans, cauliflower, or broccoli, while other babies can tolerate these foods just fine.
 And some mothers can confirm that after they eat spicy foods, their babies don't seem to like the taste of their breast milk.
 Again, other babies may not mind if mom just enjoyed a bunch of red-hot chili peppers.